MarioMingarro/ClimaRep/README.md

 *Figure 11: Example continuous future Mahalanobis distance raster for Pol_2.*

 ### 4. Estimate Environmental Representativeness Overlay (mh_overlay)
-After obtaining the representativeness change rasters for multiple polygons using `mh_rep_ch`, you can combine them to visualize where different change types (Retained, Lost, Novel) overlap or accumulate.
+After obtaining the representativeness change rasters for multiple polygons using `mh_rep_ch`, you can combine them to visualize where different change types (**Retained, Lost, Novel**) accumulate.
-The `mh_overlay` function does this by counting, for each cell, how many of the input rasters had a specific category value at that location.
+The `mh_overlay` function counting, for each cell, how many of the input rasters had a specific category value at that location.
 ```{r}
 mh_overlay(folder_path = file.path(tempdir(), "Change"),
 output_filename = "combined_category_counts.tif",